-Display Configuration button (Windows version only) opens the Display Configuration dialog which is used to configure SpectraView II if more than one display is used on the system.
+Display Configuration button (Windows and Linux versions only) opens the Display Configuration dialog which is used to configure SpectraView II if more than one display is used on the system.
 See the following section.

-Display Configuration dialog (Windows version only)
+Display Configuration dialog (Windows and Linux versions only)

-This Display Configuration dialog is accessed either from the Edit menu, or by clicking on the Display: Configure button in the main SpectraView window.
+The Display Configuration dialog is accessed either from the Edit menu, or by clicking on the Display: Configure button in the main SpectraView window.

-If more than one display is being used on Windows, it may be necessary to manually configure the relationship between the display layout on the Windows desktop, and the display monitors that are connected to the system.
+It may be necessary to manually configure the relationship between the display layout on the desktop, and the display monitors that are connected to the system.
 Correct configuration of this relationship is necessary so that the display monitor adjustments are sent to the correct monitor, and that the calibration is performed on the correct part of the desktop.